Shidler College of Business

 The Master of Human Resource Management (MHRM) degree caters to individuals who are seeking to expand their knowledge in the field of human resources.
 The program is also offered to the neighbor islands via video conferencing.

 Over the last several decades, HRM has become a much more demanding profession, requiring specialized training and appropriate work experience.
 Job specialties in HRM include training, staffing, compensation and health benefits, health and safety, organizational development, and career development.
 Each of the specialties is overseen by demanding legislation and the push to optimize the competitiveness of the organization.
 The human resource management curriculum is interdisciplinary in its approach, integrating other disciplines–especially organizational behavior, management systems, and labor and employment legislation.

-The PhD Program in International Management offers an academically challenging and rigorous program designed to prepare highly motivated and intellectually gifted students for a career in research, teaching, and service with a particular focus on Asia and the Pacific.
+The PhD Program in Business Administration offers an academically challenging and rigorous program designed to prepare highly motivated and intellectually gifted students for a career in research, teaching, and service with a particular focus on Asia and the Pacific.
 This full-time program emphasizes a strong foundation in both methodological and theoretical training.
 A teaching opportunity supported by ongoing seminars in pedagogy will give students valuable experience in the classroom.
 Collaborative work with faculty will enhance research and learning opportunities.
 Students will also gain valuable computing, quantitative, and methodological skills vital to effective research.

 Doctoral candidates work closely with Shidler College faculty in areas of specialization that often parallel the strengths of faculty members.
 These areas include International Accounting, Asian Finance, Global Information Technology Management, International Marketing, and International Organization and Strategy.

 The program is small and individualized, which enables students to pursue their own areas of interest.
 Admission, for the fall semester only, is highly competitive, and only full-time study is allowed.
 The expected completion time for the doctoral degree is four to five years.